Small plane makes emergency landing in corn field in Northampton

-The Northampton Fire Chief Stephen Vanasse told 22News Northampton firefighters and police were called to 160 Old Ferry Rd. at the Northampton Airport at 9:30 a.m.
+The Northampton Fire Chief Stephen Vanasse told 22News firefighters and police were called to 160 Old Ferry Road at the Northampton Airport at 9:30 a.m.
 Sunday morning for an aircraft emergency.

 Chief Vanasse said a single engine aircraft experienced engine trouble mid flight and had to make an emergency landing.
 The plane attempted to land on the runway and went into a corn field.